 Travel Q Portable Grill, $199 All-Clad BBQ Tool Set, $119.95

 For the Musical Daddy

-Give your fave gay dads a handsome (and high-quality) way to drown out Dora, Elmo, and the goddamn Wiggles with a set of headphones or earplugs from Urbanears.
+Give your fave gay dads a handsome (and high-quality) way to drown out Elmo, SpongeBob or the Paw Patrol with a set of headphones or earplugs from Urbanears.
 Particularly nifty are the Bagis earplugs, as the earpieces snap together around your neck for when the kiddo needs to be heard.
 Four different models.
 Thirteen fabulous colors.
 Musical genius.